![]() |

-Project DELTA, funded by Innovate UK, aims to improve the diagnosis of oesophageal cancer.
-It is a collaboration between the Universities of Cambridge, Oxford, King's College London, the PHG Foundation and Cyted.
-Advisory Board support is provided by Action Against Heartburn, Heartburn Cancer UK, the West Yorkshire and Harrogate Cancer Alliance and Newcastle University.
+Project DELTA, funded by Innovate UK and Cancer Research UK, aims to improve the diagnosis of oesophageal cancer.
+It is a collaboration between the University of Cambridge, University of Oxford, King's College London, Queen Mary University London, the PHG Foundation, Medtronic and Cyted.
+Advisory Board support is provided by Action Against Heartburn, Heartburn Cancer UK, the West Yorkshire and Harrogate Cancer Alliance, Eastern Academic Health Science Network and Newcastle University.
 We will develop algorithms to identify individuals most at risk.
 These people will be offered a Cytosponge™-TFF3 test, which can be delivered in an office setting.
 Cyted will develop AI algorithms to assist pathologists with rapid diagnoses.
 People diagnosed with Barrett’s oesophagus can then be monitored regularly for early signs of cancer.

 Economic & implementation research